islasola/mockdoc/docs/quick_start_serverless.md

 In this example, a collection for 384-dimensional vector data is created.

+> 📘 Note
+>
-> Note: You can create only one collection for each serverless cluster.
+> You can create only one collection for each serverless cluster.
 If you want to create more collections, upgrade to a Dedicated plan.

 ## Obtain the API key and API endpoint